nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </box>

+### Auto Save : `nil`

+HealthSync data are saved in the hard disk automatically after any command that changes the data.
+There is no need to save manually.

+Format: `nil` , saving is done automatically

 ### Viewing help : `help`